Your step-by-step guide to funeral planning

 The most common types of funeral are burials, cremations and direct cremations.

-Prices vary quite a bit between these.
+Prices can vary greatly between different options.
 A burial is generally the most expensive send-off, and direct cremation is usually the most affordable.

 Your loved one may have asked for a specific type of service in their funeral plan or will.
 But if you can’t afford it, don’t worry – choose one that suits your budget instead.